- This event has passed.

 July 25 @ 11:00 am - 4:00 pmFree

 Celebrate the return of workshops with Alice Hume!

 Interactive Weaves is a series of free workshops, taking place twice a month over the summer.
 The project is led by textiles artist Alice Hume, and each event will be supported by artists from across Portsmouth.
 The supporting artists will offer complimentary workshops from life-painting ships, painting found items from the beach, and making ceramic embellishments to decorate the woven artworks.

 Each weave is centred around a given theme, with this weave returning to the theme of paper.
-Join Alice to create a woven artwork using recycled materials, and develop your creative skills in a calm and Covid-secure environment.
+Join Alice on Sunday 25th July to create a woven artwork using recycled materials, and develop your creative skills in a calm and Covid-secure environment.
 All woven artworks will be displayed in an exhibition in the Round Tower in September.

 Additional dates include 15th August, and 22nd August.

 Please note – social distancing requirements may be subject to change.
 Updates will be communicated via our blog page and social media.

 Alice Hume is a well-established textiles artist, who has exhibited across the UK and developed her skills internationally.
 She frequently runs sell-out workshops online and from her studio.
 We are delighted to share this opportunity for the public to work alongside professional artists for free.
 The Paper Weave will be accompanied with a free Ebru workshop by James Mouland, watercolour beach combing workshop by Ruth Lacey and Gold leaf shell and stone workshop by Charlie Leftley.
 Watch Dave Allen life-paint the weave outside on an easel.